hashiiiii/RectPop/README.md

 ### Multi-resolution support

-As you can see in the [GIF at the top](#rectpop), RectPop returns calculation results that consider the screen resolution.
-This allows you to handle any resolution.
-In cases where the resolution changes dynamically, you can display the floating UI in the correct position by recalculating.
+As shown in the [GIF at the top](#rectpop), RectPop returns calculation results considering the screen resolution.
+This ensures compatibility with devices of any resolution.
+Even in dynamic resolution changes, recalculating allows the floating UI to maintain its correct position.

 ## Setup